Haec Olim Meminisse Juvabit

 Inevitably these recollections are of the less usual in the school life of the war years but the normal was not neglected and indeed as life was fuller its quality was enhanced.
 The scholastic content prospered as the examination results show with other successes in many fields.
 Open-air plays were produced on the lawn, we enjoyed concerts by famous artistes and we held many social functions and sporting events.
 We even successfully negotiated new buildings which was quite a triumph at the time.
 Life was both grim and gay and the casualties hurt but there was much humour, bonhomie and mutual concern.

 A vivid experience will surely be remembered by many.
 A crippled German bomber flew over the playing field where games were in progress and everyone stopped to watch as guns from a following old-type aircraft rat-tatted into it.
 Suddenly from high above a fighter swooped down to join battle but a waggle of wings indicated 'My bird, Sir' and the three aircraft passed from view.
-The bomber came down in a Fen and the remaining air crew were taken to Soham Police Station and ultimately collected by the R.A.F.
+The bomber came down in a Fen and the remaining air crew were taken to Soham Police Station and ultimately collected by the RAF.
 The incident had much comic detail which would take too long to recount here but let it suffice to say with Kaspar: 'It was a famous victory'.

 And then of course everyone had his bomb story.
 One night I was on duty with two members of the staff in Tanner's Lane when a bomb thundered near us like an express train travelling through a station, to land with an earth-shaking bump not far away.
 We had automatically hurled ourselves to the roadway and then thankfully and a little shamefacedly arose to count our bruises, scratches and torn clothing.
 On another night we wardens were investigating a stick of bombs in the Shade area which had failed to explode.
 We had evacuated the houses we felt might be in danger, had discouraged those who wished to return for sundry personal belongings, such as teeth, medicines, food, etc. (which Hitler was not going to deprive them of!) and were smoking a contemplative cigarette, having made our report to H.Q.
 We did not know the number of bombs in the stick and suddenly discovered by torchlight that the end one was very near to where we were standing and we beat a hasty retreat.
 The bombs did not explode and were subsequently dug out by an Army Bomb Disposal Unit and taken away to everyone's great relief.

 The doodlebug was a very unsocial type of bomb for its light was visible as it sped overhead and went out as it dipped to fall.
 It was naturally willed onwards as it passed!
 One night at the Warden's Post at the Fire Station our enquiries were answered by a report that one had dropped near Burwell.
 'Has it done any damage?'
 'Yes, indeed, old So and So has lost most of the apples in his orchard' was the indignant reply!
 In so many ways we were fortunate to escape major damage in all our 'incidents'.
 Surrounded as we were by airfields we might well have suffered heavily but we were spectators of much and we anticipated and prepared for more and felt truly in the picture.
-Before I left for my new appointment in Cambridge as the war was ending, I examined the school roof for damage and found scraps of metal and one hand-sized twisted piece which I believe came from the Railway Station explosion.
-I left Soham to become Headmaster of the Perse School, Cambridge in September 1945, with many happy memories, and my wife and I have kept alive in our hearts and in our personal meetings the many friendships formed during those stirring years when we were all very much together in school and in town life.
-With the fullness of time there were also other departures from the scene and an era came to an end and a new one began.

 Change is inevitable, change is constant; change is nature's law.
 Among the feelings and emotions which naturally arise in times of transition, faith and hope must always find a place, and appreciation of the best in past tradition.
 And we hope especially that the ancient qualities of truth, beauty and goodness, sought in our philosophy of education, however imperfectly achieved, will flourish in the future.